 When does it happen?

-Once allocated to an ‘apprentice zone’ there will be one to two group sessions every month.
+Once allocated to an ‘Foundation zone’ there will be one to two group sessions every month.
 The rest of the programme will be dependent on what is agreed on with the coach.
 At times there may also be the opportunity to ‘guest’ on residential camps with other riders and coaches from other programmes.

 Who is involved?